JOHN MACLANE JOHANSEN (1916-2012)

 1950 - The Almy D. and Anne B. Coggeshall House, 414 Oakridge Drive, Schenectady NY.
 Garage added around 1960.
 Sold in 2003 to Teri J. Evenden.
 Sold in 2008 to Donald S. and Teri E. Trischett.

 1950 - The Gordon Barlow House, 154 Indian Rock Road, New Canaan CT.
 Several additions over the years, including a 1971 project by Zane Yost.
 Sold in 1979 to Stephen and Jane Raye.
 Johansen eventually distanced himself from the house due to incompatible renovations.
-Sold in 1989 to Richard and Marianne G. Thomas, still in the Thomas family as of 2010.
+Sold in 1989 to Richard and Marianne G. Thomas.
+For sale in 2022.

 1950 - The John Johansen House, aka Upside-Down House, 966 Ponus Ridge Road, New Canaan CT.
 The bedrooms were on the lower level, living space on the upper.
 Featured in McCall's Magazine, June 1952.
 Destroyed in the late 1990s and a new house built on the site in 1999.